What are Lightroom Presets?

 The biggest misconception

-The biggest misconception about Lightroom presets is that they are only used by beginners and are considered an unfair label or deception.
+The biggest misconception about Lightroom presets and what are Lightroom presets is that they are only used by beginners and are considered an unfair label or deception.
 It’s far from reality.

 The truth is that not every beginner uses presets when editing their photos.
 But every professional photographer whose workflow includes Lightroom uses presets every day.